github/codeql/docs/language/ql-handbook/expressions.rst

 Its values are the first ten prime numbers.

 The values of the contained expressions need to be of :ref:`compatible types <type-compatibility>` for a valid set literal expression.
-Specifically, at least one of the set elements has to be of a type that is a supertype of the types of all the other contained expressions.
+Furthermore, at least one of the set elements has to be of a type that is a supertype of the types of all the other contained expressions.

 Set literals are supported from release 2.1.0 of the CodeQL CLI, and release 1.24 of LGTM Enterprise.